opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 If you only specify the `size` parameter, the `from` parameter defaults to 0.

-Querying for pages deep in your results could have a significant performance impact, so Elasticsearch limits this approach to 10,000 results.
+Querying for pages deep in your results can have a significant performance impact, so Elasticsearch limits this approach to 10,000 results.

 The `from` and `size` parameters are stateless, so the results are based on the latest available data.
-This could cause inconsistent pagination.
+This can cause inconsistent pagination.
 For example, assume a user stays on the first page of the results for a minute and then navigates to the second page; in that time, a new document is indexed in the background which is relevant enough to show up on the first page.
 In this scenario, the last result of the first page is pushed to the second page, so the user ends up seeing a result on the second page that they already saw on the first page.

 Use the `scroll` operation for consistent pagination.
 The `scroll` operation keeps a search context open for a certain period of time.
 Any data changes do not affect the results during this time.